Explanatory picture of Nvidia's tech stack and connection with data servers

 The Growing Role of AI and Deep Learning

-The Future of Nvidia in Automotive
+The Future of Nvidia in Automotive: Orin, Thor, and Beyond

 Looking ahead, Nvidia’s automotive division is expected to grow significantly as more automakers embrace autonomous technology.
 The company’s investments in research and partnerships with automakers ensure that Nvidia remains a key player in shaping the future of the automotive industry.